superpanic/PointView/README.md

 Plug-ins must register for the notifiers in which they are interested.
 The Notifier suite is used to register and remove notification requests (see `AINotifierSuite`).

+## AIAPI AIErr(* AIPathSuite::GetPathSegments)(AIArtHandle path, ai::int16 segNumber, ai::int16 count, AIPathSegment segments[])
+Retrieves a set of segments from a path.

+Parameters:
+path 	The path object.
+segNumber 	The 0-based index of the first segment. count 	The number of segments to retrieve. segments 	[out] An array in which to return the segments.
+You must allocate an array of AIPathSegment the size of count.

+# Should I allocate the array using the Illustrator memory allocation suite?